thecipikus/documentation/docs/manual/_shared/installation/vimeo_api_setup.rst

 .. note:: If you aren't using Vimeo, you can safely skip this section.

 In order to use TubePress with Vimeo, you are required to obtain a "consumer key" and "consumer secret" from Vimeo.
 This is a one-time setup required by Vimeo.
-If you'd like the gory details behind the reasons for this, please read this blog post.
 Thankfully it's easy to create these credentials and supply them to TubePress.

  1. `Log in to Vimeo <http://vimeo.com/log_in>`_, if you haven't already.